cem8301/Catan/README.md

 **Purpose:** Create a random board generator for the Settlers of Catan board game.

 **Background:** In the base game, there are four sheep (lime green), four wheat (yellow), four wood (dark green), three ore (grey), three brick (red), and one desert (baige).
-The Number tiles are 2,3,3,4,4,5,5,6,6,8,8,9,9,10,10,11,11,12.
+The number tiles are 2,3,3,4,4,5,5,6,6,8,8,9,9,10,10,11,11,12.
 Every tile will get a random number expect for the desert.
 Below are screen shots of the two seperate random board generators that I created.
 One was created using QTGui and the other was formulated in html.
 Both are python scripts with the same logic.

 # Catan Gui